statamic/docs/content/collections/docs/stache.md

 ## Stores

-The Stache is comprised of different stores that are responsible for fetching its own set of data.
+The Stache is comprised of different stores responsible for fetching their own data sets.

 For instance, if you wanted to get a `Collection` object, the `CollectionStore` would be in charge.
-It would know that any yaml file inside `content/collections` would translate into one.
+It knows that any YAML file inside `content/collections` translates into one.

 There are also stores for globals, structures, taxonomies, entries (grouped by collection), terms (grouped by taxonomy), asset containers, and users.